Types of Fishing Accidents

 The DOHSA (Death on High Seas Act) usually applies in fatal accident cases.
 The type of available compensation is basically the same.
 Additional losses include items like lost future emotional support and lost future financial support.
 However, the burden of proof is a bit higher in these claims.
 So, our Walnut Creek commercial fishing accident lawyers always thoroughly evaluate your case.

-California law, such as negligence or workers’ compensation, could apply in some situations as well.
+California law, such as negligence or workersโ compensation, could apply in some situations as well.

 Injury victims are normally entitled to substantial compensation.
 For a free consultation with an experienced commercial fishing accident lawyer in Walnut Creek, contact Venardi Zurada, LLP.
 Home, virtual, and hospital visits are available.
+Give us a call at (833) 893-6763 today!